Kaagaz Ke Phool: Release and reception

-The commercial and critical failure of Kaagaz Ke Phool was an intense disappointment for Guru Dutt.
+The commercial and critical failure of Kaagaz Ke Phool was an intense disappointment for Dutt.
 He had invested a great deal of love, money, and energy in this film.
-All subsequent films from his studio were, thereafter, officially helmed by other directors since Guru Dutt felt that his name is anathema to box office.
+All subsequent films from his studio were, thereafter, officially helmed by other directors since Dutt felt that his name was anathema to box office.

-In the writing of Sathya Saran's book Ten Years with Guru Dutt: Abrar Alvi’s Journey, Abrar Alvi, who wrote the screenplay and dialogues of Kaagaz Ke Phool, told Saran that he believed the masses just couldn't identify with Suresh's trauma over his personal heartbreak and his lack of professional creative freedom, given that he was reasonably well off and he still had a job, while they struggled to put two meals on their table.
-He believed viewers couldn't feel for what they saw as the self-indulgent angst of a privileged man.
+In the writing of Sathya Saran's book Ten Years with Guru Dutt: Abrar Alvi’s Journey, Abrar Alvi, who wrote the screenplay and dialogues of Kaagaz Ke Phool, told Saran that he believed the masses could not identify with Suresh's trauma over his personal heartbreak and his lack of professional creative freedom, given that he was reasonably well off and he still had a job, while they struggled to put two meals on their table.
+He believed viewers could not feel for what they saw as the self-indulgent angst of a privileged man.